Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Standards for products and services

 Are you a manufacturer or trader?
 Your products or services may need to meet certain standards.
-For instance, toys, electric devices, or medical instruments.
+There are norms for, for example, toys, electric devices, or medical instruments.
 The Netherlands Standardisation Institute (NEN) develops and manages these standards.

 What are standards?